techmaharaj/scalekit-guide/docs/best-practices/single-sign-on.md

 ---
+displayed_sidebar: guidesSidebar
 ---

 # Introduction to Single Sign-on

 Single Sign-On (SSO) streamlines user access by enabling a single authentication event to grant access to multiple applications with the same credentials.
 For example, logging into one Google service, such as Gmail, automatically authenticates you to YouTube, Google Drive, and other Google platforms.

 There are two key benefits to the users and organizations with a secure single sign-on implementation:

-1) User can seamlessly access multiple applications using only one set of credentials.
+1. User can seamlessly access multiple applications using only one set of credentials.
-2) User credentials are managed in a centralized identity system.
+2. User credentials are managed in a centralized identity system.
 This enables Admins to easily configure and manage authentication policies for all their users from the centralized identity provider.

 Furthermore, this integrated SSO mechanism enhances user convenience, boosts productivity, and reduces the risks associated with password fatigue and reuse.
 These security & administration benefits are driving factors for enterprise organizations to only procure SaaS applications that offer SSO-based authentication.